FLClab/gym-sted-pfrl/README.md

 ### Manual interaction

 We provide an example file in which a user may interact with the environment by sequentially choosing the actions.
-The acquired images and history of parameters/objectives is presented to the user at each time steps as it would be to a RL agent.
+The acquired images and history of parameters/objectives are presented to the user at each time step.

 To test the manual interaction, the user may launch the following